 Taking a Look into WireFraming

-To make sure that you can understand the importance of wireframing I am going to use a real life example that you can view here.
+To make sure that you can understand the importance of wireframing I am going to use a real-life example.
 In the images below you can see what a website would look like compared to a sitemap.

 An example of a Homepage: